carbon-language/carbon-lang/docs/project/goals.md

 #### Both software and language evolution

-Titus Winters writes in “Non-Atomic Refactoring and Software Sustainability”:
+Titus Winters writes in "Non-Atomic Refactoring and Software Sustainability":

 > What is the difference between programming and software engineering?
 These are
 > nebulous concepts and thus there are many possible answers, but my favorite